canonical/k8s-snap/docs/src/snap/howto/storage/ceph.md

 ## Verify that the pod is using the RBD PV

-To verify that the csi-rbd-demo-pod is indeed using a RBD Persistant Volume, run the following commands, you should see information related to attached volumes in both of their outputs:
+To verify that the `csi-rbd-demo-pod` is indeed using a RBD Persistent Volume, run the following commands, you should see information related to attached volumes in both of their outputs: